MicrosoftDocs/sql-docs/docs/connect/odbc/windows/dsn-wizard-2.md

 ### With Active Directory Password authentication

-Specifies that the driver authenticate to SQL Server using an Azure Active Directory login ID and password.
+Specifies that the driver authenticate to SQL Server using a Microsoft Entra login ID and password.

 ### With Active Directory Interactive authentication

-Specifies that the driver authenticate to SQL Server using Azure Active Directory Interactive mode by providing login ID.
+Specifies that the driver authenticate to SQL Server using Microsoft Entra Interactive mode by providing login ID.
 This option will trigger the Azure Authentication prompt dialog.

 ### With Managed Identity authentication